 The availability of genuine parts is also a key focus area for Volvo Penta.
 Buy-back programs, advanced inventory management systems and e-commerce solutions are just a few of the initiatives that Volvo Penta pursues with its Middle East business partners in order to improve availability and quality of stock.

-On its stand at MEE, Volvo Penta will display a D7 and a D16 genset engine, part of its range of Stage II and Stage III emissions-compliant powergen engines in 5, 7, 13 and 16-liter displacements.
+The right choice On its stand at MEE, Volvo Penta will display a D7 and a D16 genset engine, part of its range of Stage II and Stage III emissions-compliant powergen engines in 5, 7, 13 and 16-liter displacements.
 The company has spent years developing an attractive range of 85- to 700-kVA engines in optimized power nodes with excellent power density for their size — focusing on developing its engines for gensets used in both prime power and standby applications, and testing them extensively in the most extreme environments.

 With its optimized technology, the company has also set the standard when it comes to fuel consumption, allowing OEMs to lower their total cost of ownership.
 Calculated against its primary competitors, Volvo Penta’s 16-liter genset engines (TAD1642GE and TWD1643GE) yield 7-10% greater fuel efficiency — for a savings of 5-13 liters of fuel per hour.

-Volvo Penta is also one of the few large suppliers of power generation engines that doesn’t build its own branded industrial gensets.
+Independence day Volvo Penta is also one of the few large suppliers of power generation engines that doesn’t build its own branded industrial gensets.
 Those that do are putting themselves in direct competition with the OEM customers to whom they supply powergen engines.

 “Long ago we made a deliberate strategic decision

-to compete with our genpower customers.
+not to compete with our genpower customers.
 That’s the right choice for us — and always will be,” says Giorgio.
 “By sticking to what we do best — loose engine sales — we’re still a key player on the genset free market, and we can remain the preferred choice for OEMs that don’t want to have to compete against their own suppliers.”